ombori/grid-docs/cli/reference.md

 #### Delete
 The `delete` command removes a version of your module from the Grid.
 This can be useful if you uploaded a broken version of the module to the grid.
 This however does not remove the build from the Docker image registry, so any following publishes will still need an incremental version number.
 However, this does prevent anyone from installing a faulty version on their device.
 ## Organisation
-This subsection is placed under the `omg org` CLI, and currently only has one function, to list the organisations you're part of.
+This subsection is placed under the `omg org` CLI, and currently only has one function, to list the organizations you're part of.
 #### List organisations
 ```bash
 omg org list
 ```
-This will return a list of organisations you're part of, plus the organisation slug you need to use to configure modules and apps.
+This will return a list of organizations you're part of, plus the organization slug you need to use to configure modules and apps.

-If you want to filter the list, there is a optional parameter you can pass along that will filter it for you.
+If you want to filter the list, there is an optional parameter you can pass along that will filter it for you.

 ```bash
 omg org list [search-string]